-The CLC has a Strategy Committee which is formed by CLC members' representatives and has the right to elect the Director and CFO of the CLC.
+CLC has a Director, acting as a CLC's CEO.
+The CLC also has a Strategy Committee which is formed by CLC members' representatives and has the right to elect the Director and CFO of the CLC.

 The Strategy Committee develops ECHO CNO implementation strategy for the region, based on strengths and opportunities in most prospective for the region ECHO CNO's innovation areas in cybersecurity.
+The CLC is the main actor at members' acceptance procedure and it is responsible for network competence level audit and maintenance.

 The Director, the Strategy Committee and CFO are responsible for preparing the Budget, Internal Agreement and Business Plan for the CLC.
 These documents are further negotiated and agreed with the ECHO CNO Management and Supervisory Board.
-The CLC can take resource allocation decisions within the approved budget and activities.
+The CLC can take resource allocation decisions within the approved budgets and activities.